 The festival is free of charge and suitable for any aged participant brave enough to investigate!

 Located in Pargas, you’ll find a courtyard building with a large drawing on the wall by sculptor and artist Arja Maarit Puhakka.
 The drawing is created using the “free line technique”, a method conceived by the artist.
 You’ll find paintings in the attic and art in various forms in every corner of the garden.

 Art is part of everyday life, but how many of us explore the places where they were created?
-Every year Konstrundan opens up the workspaces of artists, giving everyone the chance to see what an artist’s life really looks like.
-The event occurs in September, and by visiting Konstrundan’s website you can find out the dates and participating studios.
+Every year Konstrundan opens up the workspaces of artists, givings everyone the chance to see what an artist’s life really looks like.
+The event occurs in September (12–13 September 2020) – visit Konstrundan’s website to find out the participating studios.

 6Elokuvapäivä (Film Day)